Make Money Side Hustles

 Follow the YouTube rules

-If you create content on YouTube, follow the community guidelines about violent or dangerous content, sensitive subjects, or other topics that might get you in hot water with the platform.
+If you create content on YouTube, follow the community guidelines regarding violent or dangerous content, sensitive subjects, or other topics that might get you in hot water with the platform.
 Also, avoid using copyrighted material like music, photos, or other creators’ work in your content so that you don’t get flagged by YouTube and have your video removed.

 Managing your YouTube expenses